-Superintendent: Payton Borth Junior Superintendents:
+Superintendent: Payton Borth & Sharletan Ingram

+Junior Superintendents:

 - 1. All Market Lambs must be owned, tagged, and weighed on or before Small Animal Weigh-In to qualify for the exhibition at the Meade County Fair. - 2.
 During the judge's inspection or handling, all four feet of the animal are to be in contact with the ground. - 3.
 All sheep must have USDA Scrapes ear tag in their ears at check-in and show time.
 Lambs should be tagged by the breeder before a 4-Her buys them. - 4.
-All Market Lambs must have their lamb teeth and will be checked at discretion of superintendent at weighin. - 5.
+All Market Lambs must have their lamb teeth and will be checked at discretion of superintendent at weigh in. - 5.
 All lambs must be "slick shorn" above the knee and hock joints including head, before arrival on the fairgrounds.
 Wool length should not exceed .2 inch.
 Touch-up clipping with scissors or hand shears will be allowed. - 6.
-A top Blue will be awarded in the Senior and Intermediate Division in showmanship, and will be qualified for the Round Robin Competition. - 7.
-A Champion ribbon may be awarded in each class, and Grand and Reserve Champion will be awarded in Breeding Sheep and Market Lamb. - 8.
+A Champion ribbon may be awarded in each class, and Grand and Reserve Champion will be awarded in Breeding Sheep and Market Lamb. - 7.
 Breeding Ewes must have their lamb teeth.
-Yearling Ewes are NOT eligible for Grand or Reserve Champion. - 9.
+Yearling Ewes are NOT eligible for Grand or Reserve Champion. - 8.
 Market Wethers and Market Ewes will be shown in the same classes.